Gelatinized Black MACA Powder (Bulk) Organic + Freshly Made 4/2016

-Black Root maca is a relatively uncommon variety of maca, and it is more sought after than the common yellow form.
-Maca roots grow naturally in a spectrum of types which have been selected for their color, sweetness and size - in all, there are about a dozen distinct types.
-Most cultivated maca is yellow/cream in color, grown for the regional food and flour that is popular in Peru.
-We have had the pleasure of sampling each color/variety prepared in various ways, we find black root maca to be the most potent variety.
+Black maca is more sought after than common yellow maca.
+Maca roots grow naturally in a spectrum of colors.
+Most of the cultivated maca crop is yellow/cream in color.
+Maca is mainly grown as a regional food and culinary flour that is popular in Peru.
+We have had the pleasure of sampling each color prepared in various ways, and we find black root maca to be the most potent variety.
 We selected this type because it has the best combination of flavor, and therapeutic effect. (**Note: Although the fresh root is black in color, the processed gelatinized product is cream/tan colored - only slightly darker than yellow maca.
 The main difference is in the effects.)

 Each batch of our maca is made fresh to order from the dry roots of the most recent harvest season.
 It is then shipped to us direct from the growers in Peru.
 We provide market-fresh maca by dealing in small batches.